 electric bulk hot water means water centrally heated by electricity and delivered to a number of customer premises where the customer's consumption of hot water is measured with a meter and where an energy bill is issued by a retailer, electric bulk hot water conversion factor means the conversion factor used by retailers to bill electric bulk hot water customers.
 The electric bulk hot water conversion factor will have a maximum value of 89kWh per kilolitre.
-Where customers are currently billed using a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor for the site is assessed, retailers must bill customers using the lower electric bulk hot water conversion factor;
+Where customers are currently billed using a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor, or a lower electric bulk hot water conversion factor, or a lower electric bulk hot wat